 It’s the most wonderful time of the year: fireplaces blazing, cuddling under blankets, bulky sweaters, and comfort food.
-Winter is my favourite season.
+Fall is beautiful here in Canada, but winter is my favourite season.

 Given our Canadian Thanksgiving is during apple season, my holiday stuffing always includes apple.
 I did try making it without the apple one year, but everyone complained it just wasn’t the same, so this is our traditional recipe now both for Thanksgiving, and for Christmas.